-The Center for Career Development provides all students with comprehensive assistance in exploring and implementing their career objectives.
-This function consists of two major efforts.
-The first is to provide direct assistance to students in clarifying career objectives based on their own skills, interests, needs, and abilities.
-The primary emphasis is through self-awareness, occupational awareness, skill development, and finally entry into the career areas which are complementary to their desired lifestyles.
-This process is accomplished through one-to-one counseling and/or small group workshops.
+The Center for Career Development provides all students with comprehensive assistance in exploring and implementing their career goals.
+There are two major components in this effort.
+The first step is to develop greater self-awareness.
+This is done by helping students clarify career objectives taking into account skills, interests, needs, and abilities.
+The second component is occupational awareness.
+Finally, there is skill development for entry into the career areas of interest to the students.

 Along with providing career counseling, the office has developed an active Cooperative Education Program which enables students to fully integrate their academic and career goals.
 This program is integrated with the academic units in Agriculture and Life Sciences, Natural Resources, and Engineering, Mathematics, and Business Administration as well as other offices in Student Affairs.
 Students will also find the information contained in the Career Resource Library helpful in developing their career goals.
-The center's library contains literature on various fields, occupational outlooks, salary surveys which are updated four times per year, government opportunities at all levels, as well as a variety of literature describing current career opportunities in both large and small corporations in the private sector.
+The Center's library contains literature on various fields, occupational outlooks, salary surveys which are updated four times per year, government opportunities at all levels, as well as a variety of literature describing current career opportunities in both large and small corporations in the private sector.
 The library contains two complete guides to all graduate programs in the country and a variety of graduate school catalogues from other universities.
 This information is expanding and being updated continuously.